-Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consultation took place in mid fall via Google Meet, discussing the ongoing efforts to improve the identification of persons experiencing homelessness and their risk to the pandemic COVID-19 virus.
-Specific conversations surrounded the implementation of coordinated entry systems in the Balance of State and greater West Virginia, including how it will impact homeless services by streamlining and targeting high acuity individuals for housing efforts.
-Further discussions occurred on the subgrantee process DHHR now has with the Balance of State and how coordinated entry ties into this.
-20 Agency/Group/Organization Community Networks, Inc. Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organiz ation was consulted.
+What are the anticipated outcomes of the consultation or areas for improved Consultation took place in mid fall via Google Meet, discussing the ongoing efforts to improve the identication of persons experiencing homelessness and their risk to the pandemic COVID-19 virus.
+Specific conversal surrounded the implementation of coordinated entry systems in the Balance of State and greater West including how it will impact homeless services by streamlining and targeting high acuity individuals for lefforts.
+Further discussions occurred on the subgrantee process DHHR now has with the Balance of State and greater West including how it will impact homeless services by streamlining and targeting high acuity individuals for lefforts.
+Further discussions occurred on the subgrantee process DHHR now has with the Balance of State and greater West including how it will impact homeless services by streamlining and targeting high acuity individuals for lefforts.
+Further discussions occurred on the subgrantee process DHHR now has with the Balance of State and greater West including how it will impact homeless services by streamlining and targeting high acuity individuals for lefforts.
+Further discussions occurred on the subgrantee process DHHR now has with the Balance of State and greater West including how it will impact homeless services by streamlining and targeting high acuity individuals for lefforts. coordination?
+2 Agency/Group/Organiz ation Community Networks, Inc. Agency/Group/Organiz ation Type Services - Housing Services-Children Services-Elderly Persons What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Briefly describe how the Agency/Group/Organiz ation was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Consultation took place in late fall via Google Meet, discussing the ongoing efforts to improve the identification of persons experiencing homelessness.
 Specific conversations surrounded the implementation of coordinated entry systems in the Eastern Panhandle and how it will impact homeless services and individuals by streamlining and targeting high acuity individuals for housing efforts.